 - confirmation that the bankrupt has been advised of their bankruptcy status and their legal obligation to file a statement of affairs (see the proof of notification provisions in paragraph 2.4 of this Practice Statement)

-- the proposed referral is within 12 months of the date of the sequestration order.
+- the proposed referral is within 12 months of the date the bankrupt was notified of their bankruptcy and the requirement to file a Statement of Affairs.

 Matters in excess of 12 months will be considered where there are justifiable delays or hindrances in contacting the bankrupt.